They inspired Sumerian cities, Indian trade and Persian art. Meet the most influential civilization you’ve never heard of.

 That means I can’t tell you the sorts of things I know you come to this site to learn — what Oxus people ate for dinner, how their everyday clothes looked, which gods they worshiped, or what their music sounded like.
 I can’t tell you a single sentence of their language, because we don’t know what tongue they spoke.

 Oh, there are theories, of course.
-We can make tentative guesses based on civilizations that seem to be the cultural descendants of the Oxus people, such as the Scythians and Sogdians (who you’ll meet later in this series).
+We can make tentative guesses based on civilizations that seem to be the cultural descendants of the Oxus people, such as the Scythians and Sogdians (whom you’ll meet in Part 3 and Part 4 of this series).

 But those peoples arrived in the region more than a thousand years after the Gonur Tepe site was abandoned.
 So it’s a little like trying to reconstruct ancient Roman culture and language by studying Renaissance Italy.